Seven Steps for Successful 3D Scanning

 **4- Consistent Arm Positioning**

-Positioning matters: keep arms out to the side at the same angle (90°), without raising or rolling the shoulders.
+Positioning matters: keep arms out to the side at the same angle (anywhere from 45-70°), without raising or rolling the shoulders.
 Shoulders should stay level over the pelvis (as close as possible), and the back should not be arched.
+It is important that the arms do not move while scanning the complete 360° scan.

 **5- Waist Belt Placement**